liamwaalton/CarolinaNewsBot/CarolinaNewsBot/README.md

 ## Basic Operation
-McLachNewsBot operates using the following basic loop
+Carolina News Bot operates using the following basic loop
 1. Fetch the latest news from Google News using GoogleNews API
 2. Filter the news to only include these from specified sources
 3. Check if we already have the metadata for this news article stored or if we had already posted it.
 If not, add it to the metadata file